 Mental Health Awareness Week

-Written by PayPlan on 16 May 2018Mental Health Awareness Week is taking part throughout the UK from 14-20 May.
+Written by PayPlan on 16 May 2018Mental Health Awareness Week takes place each year in May.
 We all understand that it is important to look after your mental health, but how do we do this?

 There are many physical warning signs that you may be struggling with your mental health.
 You may experience headaches, mood swings, and general disruption to your daily life.
 Simple tasks may suddenly feel overwhelming or impossible such as speaking on the phone or even getting out of bed.